 He initiated the Lewis and Clark Expedition to explore and map the acquired territory to the west coast after the Louisianan purchase to establish an American presence there.
-The objectives of the exposition, from May 1804 to September 1806, were also economically and scientifically driven—to discover and research the plants, animals, and geography of the region as well as to set up trade relationships with Native American tribes.
+From May 1804 to September 1806, the objectives of the exposition were also economically and scientifically driven—to discover and research the plants, animals, and geography of the region and set up trade relationships with Native American tribes.

-The essence of the history of Jefferson’s plantation was moving—learning about Jefferson’s initiatives to experiment with ornamental and edible plants found natively and around the world and about his pursuit to develop agricultural practices that he felt would be the backbone of our economy and independence.
+The essence of the history of Jefferson’s plantation was moving—learning about Jefferson’s initiatives to experiment with ornamental and edible plants found natively and around the world.
+And about his pursuit to develop agricultural practices that he felt would be the backbone of our economy and independence.
 With that, the horrific and heartbreaking history of those enslaved that worked the land.

 Jefferson kept a log known as the Garden Book, which documented vegetation as well as diseases and insects of the vast gardens he meticulously designed and monitored.
 His flower gardens were composed of twenty oval-shaped beds around the house, each planted with a different flower.
 And a winding flower border, every ten feet a different species, encompassed the West Lawn, which is the view on our nickel.
 The array of species reflected Thomas Jefferson’s floral interest, a museum of sorts, about twenty-five percent, which was North American natives.
 The winding border of the curving walk also reflected his interest in informal landscape design, transgressing from the formal designs of the earlier era.
 Then there are the extensive vegetable gardens that served as a horticultural laboratory and source of food.